Josh Beckett: Los Angeles Dodgers (2012–2014)

 On August 25, 2012, Beckett was traded to the Los Angeles Dodgers (along with Adrián González, Carl Crawford and Nick Punto and $11 million in cash) for James Loney, Iván DeJesús, Jr., Allen Webster, and two players to be named later (Jerry Sands and Rubby De La Rosa).
 He started seven games for the Dodgers after the trade and was 2–3 with a 2.93 ERA.

 Beckett struggled in the early part of the 2013 season, posting an 0–5 record and 5.19 ERA in eight starts.
-He was placed on the disabled list with a groin strain on May 15.
-While on the disabled list he began to experience numbness and tingling in his hand so he went to see a nerve specialist and expressed doubt as to whether he would be able to pitch again.
+He was placed on the disabled list with a groin strain on May 15, his 33rd birthday.
+While on the disabled list, he began to experience numbness and tingling in his hand so he went to see a nerve specialist and expressed doubt as to whether he would be able to pitch again.
 The Dodgers shut him down from pitching for a month while he underwent a rigorous rehabilitation program in an effort to avoid season-ending surgery.
 However, the tingling sensation returned when he attempted to resume his throwing program in late June.
 He was diagnosed with thoracic outlet syndrome, which required him to undergo surgery on July 10, 2013, that ended his 2013 season.

 Beckett's surgery, which included having a rib removed, made him a question mark for the Dodgers heading into 2014.
 He returned to the Dodgers on April 9 and made his first start since the previous May, allowing four runs in four innings.
 On May 13, he picked up his first win since 2012.